The Truth Behind the Feelings, Cravings and Pain

 Food Cravings Are Real

-Yes, it’s true, food cravings are real.
+Yes, food cravings are real.
 The hormonal ebbs and spikes that occur throughout a woman's cycle are the major culprits when it comes to food cravings, especially if the woman experiences premenstrual syndrome, or PMS.

 As estrogen levels fluctuate, so do levels of cortisol, the hormone that causes feelings of stress and anxiety.
 Most women with PMS also experience a drop in serotonin, which many researchers believe is the hormone responsible for mood stabilization and calm feelings.